home-assistant/home-assistant.io/source/getting-started/troubleshooting.markdown

 1. Make sure you typed the address correctly.
 Especially, double check the port number is appended (`:8123`).
    - Typically, this is http://homeassistant.local:8123/.
    - If you are running an older Windows version or have a stricter network configuration, you might need to use http://homeassistant:8123.
 2. The system might still be starting up.
-Wait for a couple of minutes and refresh the browser.
+Wait for a couple of minutes and refresh the page.
+   - Refreshing might work differently depending on your browser.
+Look for the refresh {% icon "mdi:refresh" %} icon or press CTRL+R or CTRL+SHIFT+R.
 3. If you still get this error, then you might need to reinstall again.
 4. If you still can’t reach Home Assistant, connect a display to the device Home Assistant is running on to access the console to see where Home Assistant gets stuck.
    - If you are using a Home Assistant Green, follow these steps [to access the console](https://green.home-assistant.io/guides/use-terminal/).